 Taylor took his talents to Gainesville and helped head coach Steve Spurrier's Florida Gators win three SEC championships and a national title.
 The standout running back missed significant time during his sophomore and junior seasons, but was an All-SEC selection and Third-Team All-American as a senior.

 Still, he racked up 3,075 yards and 31 touchdowns in college.
 He also had 67 catches for 717 receiving yards, too.
-There’s no doubt those numbers would be even higher if he was the featured back (he didn’t start until he was a senior) or played every game, including missing time for buying pizza with a stolen credit card and throwing eggs at a house, according to Sports Illustrated.
+There's no doubt those numbers would be even higher if he was the featured back (he didn't start until he was a senior) or played every game, including missing time for buying pizza with a stolen credit card and throwing eggs at a house, according to The Los Angeles Times.

 NFL Career Earnings

-Taylor earned the nickname “Fragile Fred.”
+Taylor earned the nickname "Fragile Fred."
 He only played 16 games in a season twice over his career.
-But when he was on the field, man, he was electric and certainly got paid for it.
+But when the American football player was on the field, man, he was electric and certainly got paid for it.

-According to Spotrac, Taylor earned nearly $41 million in his career with the Jags and New England Patriots, including a hefty signing bonus with each contract.
+According to Spotrac, Taylor earned nearly $41 million in his career with the Jags and Tom Brady's New England Patriots, including a hefty signing bonus with each contract.

-Taylor, the cousin of former NFL wide receiver Santonio Holmes who paved the way for Maurice Jones-Drew’s success, finished his career with 11,695 rushing yards and 66 touchdowns.
-He eclipsed the 1,000-yard mark seven times in his career, but only received one Pro Bowl and one Second-Team All-Pro selection back in 2007.
+Taylor, the cousin of former NFL wide receiver Santonio Holmes who paved the way for Maurice Jones-Drew's success, finished his career with 11,695 rushing yards and 66 touchdowns.
+He eclipsed the 1,000-yard mark seven times in his career, but he only received one Pro Bowl and one Second-Team All-Pro selection back in 2007.
 While MJD was able to pick up Taylor's mantle in Florida, the Jags legend also paved the way for Adrian Peterson and other powerful rushers.

 Fred Taylor Lost Millions in a Scam